voltsparx/voltsparx/prservation/old_profile.md

 ---

-## 🌟 Additions
+## 🌟 A Little More

-- 🌩️ Lightning & storm aesthetics.
+- 🌩️ Lightning & storm aesthetics
-- 🌧️ Inspired by rain.
+- 🌧️ Inspired by rain
-- 📚 Constant self-learner.
+- 📚 Constant self-learner
-- 🔥 Passionate about tech, science, and creativity.
+- 🔥 Passionate about tech, science, and creativity

 ---